Last Updated on

-If you decide to go for alternate options like the milder dyes available on the market, remember to use ammonia free colours, ammonia can be extremely bad for your hair and skin.
+If you decide to go for alternate options like the milder dyes available in the market, remember to use ammonia-free colours, as ammonia can be extremely bad for your hair and skin.
 Using semi-permanent mild dyes can also eliminate some toxins.

 Precautions to Take While Colouring Hair in Pregnancy

-There are many things you need to keep in mind, and precautions you need to exercise during pregnancy.
+There are certain precautions you will need to exercise during pregnancy when colouring your hair.
 Although there are limited risks in using hair dyes when pregnant, here are a few precautions you should take:

-- Buy trusted brands of hair colour, as the cheaper ones may harm your hair, your baby or your health.
+- Buy trusted brands of hair colour, as the cheaper ones may harm your hair and affect your health as well as your baby’s health.